5090 words, short story, REPRINT

 But I am going to meet the humans.

-First published in We See a Different Frontier: A Postcolonial Speculative Fiction Anthology, edited by Djibril al-Ayad and Fábio Fernandes, 2013.
+Originally published in We See a Different Frontier: A Postcolonial Speculative Fiction Anthology, edited by Djibril al-Ayad and Fábio Fernandes, 2013.